originphp/website/source/docs/getting-started.md

 $ composer create-project originphp/app <folder>
 ```

 OriginPHP comes with both a built-in development server and a [dockerized development environment (dde)](/docs/development/dockerized-development-environment) which works exactly like a real server would work and includes MySQL.
+Its very easy to setup and work with and it will give you consistent results, see the [instructions](/docs/development/dockerized-development-environment) for more information.

 To run the built-in development server: